Print Pro Queue Manager Deep Dive (video)

 …and make sure your printer is selected in the Print dialog before clicking the ‘OK’ button.

-Updating Print Pro DTF Environments for the OmniDTF
+How to Update Print Pro DTF Environments

 About Environments

-Print Pro DTF Environments are collections of preset options used to select the printing resolution and other parameters when setting up a print job for the OmniDTF.
+Print Pro DTF Environments are collections of preset options used to select the printing resolution and other parameters when setting up a print job for the OmniDTF or Omni DTF Mini.

-Here is the current set of Environments, as shown in Print Pro DTF by selecting the Layout tab, then clicking on New and hovering over Omni DTF.
+Installed Environments are found in Print Pro DTF by selecting the Layout tab, then clicking on New and hovering over Omni DTF or Omni DTF Mini.

-To update the Environments in Print Pro for your OmniDTF printer, download the file at the bottom of this article and follow the instructions in the below video or the following written steps.
+To update the Environments in Print Pro for your DTF printer, download the file for your model at the bottom of this article and follow the instructions in the below video or the following written steps.
+The process is identical for the OmniDTF and the Omni DTF Mini.

 Video Demonstration